tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 # Steady-state errors
 - For continuous time systems, there was only one open-loop transfer function.
-Upon which the general theory of steady-state error was based and
+- For discrete time (digital) systems, the placement of the sampler changes the open loop transfer function